Sermon for the First Sunday of Advent

 Liturgical Connection

-In this service, we will shortly hear the words proclaimed:
+In our ordinary time services, we hear the words proclaimed:

 “Great is the mystery of faith.”

-To which we will reply: “Christ has died, Christ is risen, Christ will come again.”
+To which we reply: “Christ has died, Christ is risen, Christ will come again.”

-And that response is the heartbeat of Advent.
+And that response is the heartbeat of our faith.

-• Christ has died — the past, his birth, death, and resurrection, is already accomplished.
+- Christ has died — is the past; his birth, death, and resurrection are already accomplished.

-• Christ is risen — the present, Christ is alive and among us now, in spirit.
+- Christ is risen — is the present; Christ is alive and among us now, in spirit.

-• Christ will come again — the future, the not yet, that we live in hope of in a renewed world order.
+- Christ will come again — is the future; the not quite yet, that we live in hope of with his return and a renewed world order.

-We confirm our belief that he will return in glory to this earth and his Kingdom will reign for ever and ever.
+As we say these words, we confirm our belief in the hope of Advent, that Jesus will return in glory to this earth, and his Kingdom will reign forever and ever.

 Challenge for Today